Rezero0000000/pyLearn/README.md

 # pyLearn
-A repository for learn python language
+A repository to learn python language